Borough of Melton: Premises

 The council is based at Parkside on Burton Street, adjoining Melton Mowbray railway station.
 The building was purpose-built for the council and opened in 2011.

 When first created in 1974 the council inherited offices at Egerton Lodge on Wilton Road from Melton Mowbray Urban District Council and at Warwick Lodge on Dalby Road from Melton and Belvoir Rural District Council.
 In 1986 the council moved to a new building called Council Offices on Nottingham Road.
 The Nottingham Road building burnt down on 30 May 2008.
 The northern wing of the building was repaired and is now called Phoenix House, but the rest of the building was beyond repair and was demolished.
 The council instead chose to build new headquarters at Parkside, spending £5.6m on the new building.

 East Midlands Councils is based at the Pera Business Park on Nottingham Road, opposite the former Melton borough offices.
 The former East Midlands Regional Assembly was based at the same site until it was abolished in 2010.

 Geography

 The district borders South Kesteven, in Lincolnshire, to the east, Rutland to the south, Charnwood to the west (along the A46 Fosse Way), and Rushcliffe and Newark and Sherwood in Nottinghamshire to the north.
-The north part of the district is known as the Vale of Belvoir.
+The northern part of the district is known as the Vale of Belvoir.